Empowering individuals to become the most successful version of themselves.

 Existing clients, click below for login access to your patient portal.

-Amanda DeTiberiis, LMSW (school-based counseling and groups)
+Amanda DeTiberiis, LMSW (school-based counseling, individual, and groups)

 Amanda has worked as a Special Education Aide and Teaching Assistant at Eastern Suffolk BOCES for 5 years.
 There, she worked primarily with students with ASD, ADHD, ADD, OCD, depression, anxiety, emotional dysregulation, and others that experience neurodivergence.
 In addition, she has non-profit background where she devoted her time to securing food security in nearby communities.